Montenegro vilayet

 The Vilayet of the Black Mountain (or Montenegro Vilayet) was an Ottoman administrative unit within the Sanjak of Scutari, consisting of parts of modern-day Montenegro.
-It was established in the 16th century and existed until 1696.
+It was established in 1528 and existed until 1697.
 Although claimed by the Ottomans, the area was de facto independent with the Montenegrin tribes, with the support of the Metropolitanate of Cetinje, constantly waging wars against Turks.

 Etymology

 In Ottoman Turkish, it was known as the "Vilayet of the Black Mountain" (vilâyet-i Kara Dağ or "Vilâyeti Karadağ"; вилајет Црна Гора).
 However, for simplicity it is frequently referred to as the "Montenegro Vilayet."

 The bishops of Cetinje used the term "land (zemlja) of the Black Mountain (Crne Gore)".

 Background

 The greater part of the Zetan principality lost its status as an independent state, becoming a vassal state of the Ottoman Empire, until it was added to the Sanjak of Scutari in 1499.
 In 1514 this territory was separated from the Sanjak of Scutari and established as a separate Sanjak of Montenegro, under the rule of Skenderbeg Crnojević.
 When he died in 1528, the Sanjak of Montenegro was joined to the Sanjak of Scutari, as a unique administrative unit with certain degree of autonomy.